 Thankfully, due to the efforts of others, part of that undeveloped area remains as Kate Session Park.
 The namesake for my elementary school, Kate Sessions (1857-1940), the founder of Balboa Park in San Diego, was a remarkable woman that appreciated open spaces and native plants.
-She moved to Pacific Beach in 1912 and it made it her mission to preserve open space and restore native vegetation.
+She moved to Pacific Beach in 1912 and made it her mission to preserve open space and restore native vegetation.
 Now, through her pioneering vision and efforts, many can still enjoy part of the area I used to explore as a child and made me the scientist I am.

 Looking back I realize I was part of the suburbanization of those hills and our canyons were a treasure to be enjoyed but not held.
 Now they are just a deep memory.
 But one where I often retreat to for solace as time marches on and nature continues to vanish.
 Like the canyons of my youth.